dannytrue/dlutwbootstrap/README.md

     - Submit
     - Text
     - Textarea
-- Unsupported form elements
-    - Captcha
-- Inline help, block help (description) and placeholder text are supported with relevant elements
+- Inline help (hint), block help (description) and placeholder texts are supported with relevant elements
 - Error state and messages (error messages are supported on Horizontal and Vertical forms)
 - Highlighting required fields
 - Prepend / append text to text input